-We mourn the loss of our beloved colleague, COLIN WRAIGHT, who passed away on July 10, 2014 at the age of 68.
+We mourn the passing of our beloved colleague, COLIN WRAIGHT.
 Colin will be remembered for his exquisite combination of intellect, wit, modesty and generosity.
 Throughout his nearly 40 year research career in protein biophysics at Illinois, Colin delighted in uncovering secrets of protein-mediated transfer of protons and electrons in energy conversions occurring in chloroplasts, mitochondria and bacteria using state-of-the-art technologies from genetic engineering to spectroscopy.
 Colin was treasured by all as a kind, creative and unerringly sensible colleague in the laboratory, in the classroom and in routine institutional matters.
 Characteristically sitting front and center in seminar audiences, Colin would invariably lead off the question period with an acutely incisive query for the speaker, never to call attention to himself, but simply to satisfy his urgent curiosity about biological mechanisms at all levels.
 Our hearts go out to Colin's family and all who knew and loved him.
 Read Govindjee's Tribute to Colin here.

 BUMPER CROP OF NEW COLLEAGUES.
 Illinois Plant Biology has had the exceptionally good fortune to grow by four new faculty members over the past several months.
 We are delighted to welcome Drs.
 Wendy Yang,

 Jessica Conroy and

 Wendy's specialty is terrestrial biogeochemistry.
 Her research focuses on mineral -- mainly nitrogen-- cycling in a changing climate, using tracers and stable isotopes.

 James is a theoretician fascinated by parallel patterns emerging from diverse